idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The state of Idaho supports the right of the public to view and obtain copies of criminal court records.
 However, this right is not absolute, and following Idaho state Public Record laws, selected records are not available to the public.

-Typically, criminal court records which are accessible through third-party sites and state-managed online repositories are considered public record.
+Typically, criminal court records which are accessible through third-party sites and state-managed online repositories are considered public records.
 The information provided to the public includes details of the prosecuted offense, court actions, motions, and oral arguments, summons, dispositions, and details of the court’s final verdict and indicated penalties.
 Also available to the public are court minutes, calendars and schedules as well as court opinions.

 What Records are Automatically Sealed by Idaho State Statutes?